Skip to Main Content

 The PowWow / Washington State Review / Hilltopics / Washington State Magazine.
 These publications are all aimed at keeping alumni and other off-campus WSU friends up to date on campus events, so they’re a great resource on significant campus events and people.
 These can be found physically in the regular stacks (call number LD5731.W58 P6), physically in MASC (call numbers WSU 25, 147, 174-175), and online (1914-2000 and 2001-present).

-Regional newspapers can also be invaluable resources; digital historic papers include the Pullman Herald, the Pullman Tribune, the Moscow-Pullman Daily News, and the Spokane Spokesman-Review and Spokane Chronicle (the latter two are now only searchable through commercial pay services).
+Regional newspapers can also be invaluable resources; digital historic papers include the Pullman Herald, the Pullman Tribune, the Moscow-Pullman Daily News, and the Spokane Spokesman-Review and Spokane Chronicle (the latter three are now only searchable through commercial pay services).
 If issues or years you need are missing online, please check the WSU Libraries' catalog for microfilm holdings.

 Pullman, WSU, and the Palouse Digital Photographs Collection.
 If you're looking for imagery, this collection of online photographs includes about 2,500 images, about 3/4 of which come from campus.
 Be aware that this is a small percentage of the 2,000,000 photographs physically held in the MASC - if you don't see what you need there, please do contact the MASC.